rune2002/MoCap-Synthetic-Dataset-Toolbox/README.md

 * Please refer to [`DATASETS.md`](./DATASETS.md) for the preparation of the dataset files.

 ## Save a npz file
-The size of pose is (Frames, Joints, XYZ) and the submission data is dictionary which has key of video name and value of pose.
+The size of pose is (Frames, Joints, XYZ) and the submission data is dictionary which has keys of video name and values of pose.
+If xyz values of a joint are invalid, set x=y=z=0, so that evaluation metrics can be calculated properly.
 Then you save the data to npz files and submit the file.
 ```python
 from utils.data_utils import save_npz